 Most migraine sufferers know that nearly anything can be a trigger, including what you eat.
 But finding the right migraine diet for you isn’t just about cutting out trigger foods.
-It’s also about eating meals that can actually help with migraines.
+It’s also about eating meals that can actually help with migraine.

 We know how tough it can be to figure out what to eat when so many foods are potential triggers.
-That’s why we spoke to Alicia Wolf, vestibular migraine sufferer and author of The Dizzy Cook: Managing Migraine with More Than 90 Comforting Recipes and Lifestyle Tips, to get her top six recipes for keeping migraines under control without going to bed hungry.
+That’s why we spoke to Alicia Wolf, vestibular migraine sufferer and author of The Dizzy Cook: Managing Migraine with More Than 90 Comforting Recipes and Lifestyle Tips, to get her top six recipes for keeping migraine under control without going to bed hungry.

 These patty-like poppers come with a sauce so delicious Alicia says it has a cult following.
 This one is a must for cilantro lovers.
 (And a must-not for those of you who think cilantro tastes like soap.)
 As a bonus, it’s gluten-free if you’re unable to eat gluten.

 If you’re finding that takeout fried rice is worsening your migraine due to additives you can’t control, give this version a try.
 It’s great for vegetarians (and anyone else who wants to eat more plant-based meals), plus it’s gluten- and dairy-free.